Judge Rotenberg Center: Industry criticism

 In November 2022, the Association for Behavior Analysis International (ABAI), an ABA industry trade group, adopted a position statement condemning the use of aversive electric shocks, although said statement did not mention the JRC by name.
 It read, in part, "In accordance with these values, we strongly oppose the use of contingent electric skin shock (CESS) under any condition."
 In June 2023, members of the ABAI task force assigned to investigate the use of aversive electric shocks publicly issued a report that conflicted with the position statement, claiming that shocks could be used ethically in some situations and that neither shocks nor punishment in general inherently violated the ethical standards adopted by ABAI and the Behavior Analyst Certification Board.
 The report was a revised version of one the task force distributed to ABAI membership in September 2022.
 ABAI has platformed the JRC at its annual conferences, both in the years before and the years since it issued the 2022 position statement.
+As of the fiscal year ending June 30, 2025, three of the JRC's board members — Richard Malott, Ronald van Houten, and Henry Slucki — were closely tied to ABAI (Malott being a cofounder and past president, Van Houten being an ABAI fellow, and Slucki being a former certification committee chair).
+ABAI also distributed a continuing-education webinar presented by JRC board member Margaret Uwayo in March 2025.

-Also in 2022, two other ABA industry groups, the Association of Professional Behavior Analysts and the European Association for Behaviour Analysis, issued position statements rejecting the use of aversive electric shocks in all situations.
+In 2022, two other ABA industry groups, the Association of Professional Behavior Analysts and the European Association for Behaviour Analysis, issued position statements rejecting the use of aversive electric shocks in all situations.
 Like the ABAI position statement, neither mentioned the JRC by name.